How to Whitewash Furniture

 If I would have been thinking before brushing it on, I would have worked along the entire back part first, brushing it on in about a 4” section from the back.

-Click here to see the full DIY cedar chest makeover with a brush free finish!
+See the full DIY cedar chest makeover with whitewashed top and legs here!

 How to Whitewash Furniture